 The purpose of the field work is to introduce undergraduate students to the complexity of an unsteady waterway (i.e. an estuarine system), the difficulties associated with field experiments and the interactions between hydraulic engineering, water quality, biology and ecology.
 The students will (1) survey the creek cross-sections, (2) monitor the water quality and hydraulics in the estuary of a small creek, as well as the bird and fish habitats during the same period, and (3) perform some numerical modelling of the creek estuarine zone.
 They will process and analyse their data, and compare these with the theory (CIVL3140, CIVL4110, CIVL4120 & CIVL4140).
-The assignment will highlight practical details which must be considered during the study of a system : e.g., tidal effects, ecological issues, public access, impact of a sewage plant.
+The assignment will highlight practical details which must be considered during the study of a system: e.g., tidal effects, ecological issues, public access, impact of a sewage plant.
 The creek system is located in the Redlands shire close to Brisbane QLD (Table 1-1, Fig. 1-1 & 1-2).

 This field work will be some group work to emphasise team work, collaborative efforts and communication.
-A total of 2-4 sites will be considered within the estuarine zone (Table 1-1, App.
+A total of 2-3 sites will be considered within the estuarine zone (Table 1-1, App.
 III).
-Each site will be surveyed and analysed by a group of 8-12 students from Monday 28 Aug.
-2006 (6:00pm).
-The project will be concluded by a report submission on 14 September 2006 and an oral presentation on Monday 11 September 2006 (Table 1-2).
-The latter will be assessed by both lecturers and peers.
+Each site will be surveyed, analysed and investigated continuously by a group of 6-7 students from Friday 13 Aug.
+2010 (6:00am) to Friday 13 Aug.
+2010 (6:00pm).
+The project will be concluded by an oral presentation on Tues.
+24 August 2010 and a report submission on 26 August 2010 (Table 1-2).
+The oral presentations will be assessed by both lecturers and peers.